+When using this outdoor cooking area:

+- The vehicle must be level and stabilized.

+Do not violate manufacturers'

+- Do not violate manufacturers' instructions on required clearances for

+- cooking appliances during use.

-- When using this outdoor cooking area: • The vehicle must be level and stabilized. • Do not violate manufacturers' instructions on required clearances for - Do not store cooking appliances until - cool to the touch.
-Can lead to a fire and explosion and result in death or serious injury.
+Do not store cooking appliances until cool to the touch. - Can lead to a fire and explosion and result in death or serious injury.